 Please ensure that if you wish to discuss a particular work at your interview that you include it in your portfolio submission via SlideRoom, and make reference to this in the commentary box as you submit the work online.

 There is one portfolio submission deadline for all applicants: 6pm on Thursday 5 November 2020.

 The Ruskin will only accept one portfolio per applicant.

-Please note that these terms are relevant for all applicants, national and international
+These terms are relevant for all applicants, national and international.